tobiasniehoff/exploring_MoBPS/README.md

 **`get.corrected.bve()`**
 - This function works the same as `get.corrected.bv()` - just for estimated breeding values.

+**`get.breed.proportion`**
+- This function checks what proportion of the genome of an animal is derived from a specific group of founders.
+If the group of founder is chosen to contain all but only animals from a certain breed/poplation, the value given as output is the breed proportion.
+The function only works if the animals in group 2 contain only founder animals.

 ## General remarks
 -Simulation tools, also MoBPS, offer the user to input heritabilities which is then used together with either the environmental or the genetic variance to derive the genetic or the environmental variance, respectively.
 This is coming from a way of thinking that that a heritability is a property of a trait.
 However, a heritability is a property of the environment AND the population.
 This is important in simulations when following a population over generations.
 Assume your breeding program is constantly increasing a trait.
 Assume the heritability was estimated based on a single generation and this is the heritability you want to use in simulation or e.g. phenotypes.